Coru89/tway/src/content/pages/services/websites.md

       before deciding a CMS or technical approach.
     linkPath: ''
     icon: ''
-  - title: Optimized for Google 🔧
+  - title: "Optimized for Google \U0001F527"
     summary: 'What good is a website that is hard to find?
 All of our websites are optimized to receive a perfect techincal SEO and accessibility score from Google.
       We use Google’s own lighthouse tool to ensure our solutions are high ranking scores in performance, SEO, best practices and accessibility. '
     linkPath: ''
     icon: ''
-  - title: An exceptional UX deisgn is not a nice-to-have 📲
+  - title: "An exceptional UX deisgn is not a nice-to-have \U0001F4F2"
     summary: Tway beleives users should not have to think.
 Provinding an intutive and delightful navigation expereince is everything.
 All tway solutions are designed to be responsive so that they provide an excellect expereince regardless of